barnackles/Home-Budget-App/README.md

 2. Execution of expenses
 3. Execution of savings

-First stage will allow manual input of transactions Second stage will allow to import bank account operations from csv files from multiple bank account Third stage will allow integration of transactional data via bank account API.
+First stage will allow manual input of transactions.
+Second stage will allow to import bank account operations from csv files for multiple bank accounts.
+Third stage will allow to import transactional data via bank account API.

 This project is a final programming bootcamp project.
 It's purpose is to demonstrate the ability to apply acquired programming knowledge